 - Project DH

-Many more games are expected to reveal support in 2019, although which titles they’ll be is anyone’s guess.
+Many more games are expected to add support in 2019, although which titles they’ll be is anyone’s guess.

 Related: Shadow of the Tomb Raider review